Uniqueness of the Phase Transition in Many-Dipole Cavity Quantum Electrodynamical Systems

-of the gauge-invariant transverse polarisation ${\bf P}_{\rm T}$}.
-In general, different gauges $\alpha'$ will yield different two-level model approximations of ${\bf P}_{\rm T}$, but the thermodynamic limit $P_{\rm T,th}^{\alpha',2,{\rm a}}$ turns out to be $\alpha'$-independent.
-Within the present simplified Dicke-type treatment the field ${\bf P}_{\rm T}$ is independent of spatial position ${\bf x}$, but at a more fundamental level Eq.~(\ref{ptmult1}) shows that ${\bf P}_{\rm T}$ coincides with the longitudinal electric field ${\bf E}_{\rm L}$ away from the dipole positions, i.e., for ${\bf x}\neq {\bf R}_\mu$. {\em Whether one considers ${\bf E}_{\rm L}={\bf P}_{\rm T}$ to be ``material" or ``radiative" determines whether one calls the phase transition ``purely ferroelectric" or ``superradiant", as discussed in Sec. \ref{disc1}.}
+which is plotted in Supplementary Figure 2.
+Within the present simplified Dicke-type treatment the field ${\bf P}_{\rm T}$ is independent of spatial position ${\bf x}$, but at a more fundamental level ${\bf P}_{\rm T}$ coincides with the longitudinal electric field ${\bf E}_{\rm L}$ away from the dipole positions, i.e., for ${\bf x}\neq {\bf R}_\mu$.
+Whether one considers ${\bf E}_{\rm L}={\bf P}_{\rm T}$ to be ``material" or ``radiative" determines whether one calls the phase transition ``purely ferroelectric" or ``superradiant", and this in turn is determined by the gauge choice as discussed earlier.

-The extension of the Dicke model to arbitrary gauges is non-trivial, not only because it allows us to prove general results holding in any gauge, but also because there exist gauges of physical significance such that $0<\alpha<1$.
-For example, the Jaynes-Cummings gauge $\alpha_{\rm JC}$ identified in \cite{stokes_gauge_2019} (see also \cite{drummond_unifying_1987,stokes_extending_2012,stokes_master_2018}) is noteworthy, because it eliminates counter-rotating terms from the linear matter-radiation interaction Hamiltonian.
-Even in the ultrastrong-coupling regime, ground state photon population is highly suppressed in this gauge.
-Moreover, for the simple case of a single dipole it was shown that there exist regimes for which the Jaynes-Cummings-gauge two-level model offers a significantly better representation of the Hamiltonian ground state than the Coulomb and multipolar gauge quantum Rabi models (see also Supplementary Note 7).

-Considering the example of a double-well potential for each dipole as in Sec. \ref{dw}, Fig. \ref{momf} plots $d\,\Pi_{\alpha,{\rm th}}^{\alpha',2}$ as a function of $\eta$ for $\alpha=\alpha_{\rm JC}$ and $\alpha=1$.
-At resonance, the ratio $\Pi_{\rm JC, th}^{\alpha',2}/\Pi_{1,{\rm th}}^{\alpha',2}=\alpha_{\rm JC}$ is $1/2$ if $\eta=0$.
-The value of $\alpha_{\rm JC}$ decreases as $\eta$ increases, but remains roughly $1/2$ over the range of $\eta$ in Fig. \ref{momf}.
-Thus, in the Jaynes-Cummings gauge the radiative macroscopic manifestation of the phase transition is roughly halfway between that of the Coulomb and multipolar gauges.
-It is known that in the rotating-wave approximated multipolar-gauge theory the phase transition location is shifted by a factor of $1/2$.
-However, if counter-rotating terms are instead eliminated through the choice of gauge then there is a non-vanishing electrostatic component within the Hamiltonian.
-This interaction evidently performs the same function as the multipolar-gauge counter-rotating terms in yielding a phase transition at the same location $\omega_m=2\rho d^2$.